Atlanta Gay Travel

 The BeltLine is an enormous stretch of public space that is being redeveloped in phases from its use as an old railroad corridor.
 In total, it will be a 22-mile trail connecting 45 of the city’s neighborhoods.

-A significant portion of the BeltLine is already completed and packed with restaurants, bars, green space, and art, there’s no better place to soak up the vibe of Atlanta.
+A significant portion of the BeltLine is already completed and packed with restaurants, bars, green space, and art, there’s no better place to soak up the vibe of city.
 It’s a great place to experience local culture, whether you walk, bike, or take an electric scooter.

 New Realm has more of an industrial and large-scale feel, while Estrella is smaller and more upscale.